 Code Of Ethics

-Dress : Suitable ‘Australian – type costume’ including a hat, should be worn.
+Dress : Suitable ‘Australian – type costume’ including a hat and boots, should be worn.
 Neat and tidy appearance is suggested.
 Sneakers, base ball caps, thongs, tee-shirts and other inappropriate clothing will result in the deduction of points in presentation.

-Whips : Whips other than Australian Stockwhips will not be allowed.
+Whips : Whips other than Australian Stockwhips made of leather will not be allowed.
 All whips must be safe to use and should be presented in a well maintained condition.

 Manners : Competitors should acknowledge the judges before and after their performance and at all times conduct themselves in a sporting way.
 Points may be deducted from presentation score for failing to acknowledge the judges.
 Competitors in each event under progression must wait in a designated area while that competition is taking place.